Knowledge Transfer from High-Resource to Low-Resource Programming Languages for Code LLMs: Our Approach

 \paragraph{Filtering on test coverage}

 Given the dataset of Python functions with docstrings and test suites, our next step is to filter out functions with low test coverage.
-We use \emph{line coverage} as the coverage metric, and exclude all functions with less than 90\% line coverage.
+We use \emph{line coverage} as the coverage metric and exclude all functions with less than 90\% line coverage.
 The result is a dataset of 133,668 functions with 90\% line coverage from tests.

 Since we start with nearly 160,000 functions, this implies that most of the generated test suites that work have high line coverage.
 In fact, most functions have 100\% line coverage (\Cref{fig:promptTranslation:coverage}).
-This stringent criterion ensures that the functions in our final set are not just correct but are also comprehensively tested, reinforcing the reliability of our dataset.
+This stringent criterion ensures that the functions in our final set are not just correct but also comprehensively tested, reinforcing the reliability of our dataset.
+In the filtered Python dataset, the average function has 10.3 lines of code (SD=10.7) and on average 3.6 branches (SD=4.1).

 \paragraph{Type inference}